-Two websites recently started to plagiarize full-length articles from Slight Future that were republished under different author names and appeared to have been published a day before the original publication time.
+Two websites recently started to plagiarize full-length articles from my blog that were republished under different author names and appeared to have been published a day before the original publication time.
 Plagiarism is apparently a great compliment, but I’m not good at accepting compliments and wanted these clearly automatic copycats off the web.
 So how do you deal with websites stealing content from you?

 There’s such a thing as international copyright law, but I didn’t want to spend unproductive time and money with lawyers trying to remove something off the web.
 I took on this challenge like any engineering challenge and sought after technological means to take down the copycats.

 Both of the offending websites were set up similarly: they pulled my syndication feeds every few hours, found new articles, visited my site and grabbed all the text, and then published it on their own websites.
 To be clear, the news feed is indeed intended for syndication but they’re for personal use.
 The feeds don’t include full-length articles and they link back to this site for the full article text.
 To clarify, these were not websites providing end-user functionality like reading list or different reading experiences.
 I don’t mind those in the slightest, and this website is optimized to work with as many of them as possible.

 One of the websites that copied my articles replaced my name as the author with what appeared to be a randomly generated name and set the publication time to one day before my original publication time; while the other website omitted the author’s name and publication time entirely.
 Both websites were also filled to the brim with advertisements from multiple ad networks.